 Physical inactivity is associated with an increased risk for many chronic illnesses and disability, especially in the aging population.
 In people with chronic disease, exercise therapy is effective in increasing fitness and correcting some risk factors for the development of disease complications.9,10 The numerous health benefits of regular physical activity have all been well documented.
 The accumulated knowledge is so extensive that the evidence must be translated into an implemented plan of action.11

 Physical inactivity in an aging population is a major contributing factor to chronic illness and disability.
-Exercise has been proved to mitigate age-associated changes in the cardiovascular system.12 Regular exercise, or sometimes just a modest increase in physical activity, has been shown to reduce muscle protein wasting associated with chronic diseases or conditions such as cancer, chronic real insufficiency, cachexia, sarcopenia, rheumatoid arthritis, osteoarthritis, and human ...
+Exercise has been proved to mitigate age-associated changes in the cardiovascular system.12 Regular exercise, or sometimes just a modest increase in physical activity, has been shown to reduce muscle protein wasting associated with chronic diseases or conditions such as cancer, chronic real insufficiency, cachexia, sarcopenia, rheumatoid arthritis, osteoarthritis, ...